rivelles/learning/books/java-concurrency-in-practice/chapter-03.md

 }
 ```

+Intrinsic locking guarantees that, once a thread finishes executing a synchronized block, all changes that were made are
+visible to other threads when they acquire the same lock.

+To ensure that all threads can see the most up-to-date values, the reading and writing threads must synchronize on the
+same lock.

 ### An issue with long and double types

 When a thread reads stale value, it means that it might not be the most up-to-date value, but at least it's a value that